fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 ## Connection Matrices

-One of the main features of ConleyDynamics is its capability to take a given combinatorial vector or multivector field on an arbitrary Lefschetz complex and determine its global dynamical behavior.
+One of the main features of `ConleyDynamics.jl` is its capability to take a given combinatorial vector or multivector field on an arbitrary Lefschetz complex and determine its global dynamical behavior.
 This is done by computing the connection matrix, which in our setting is discussed in detail in